gshipley/enterprise_training/AdminTraining.md

 ##**Setting the number of gears a specific user can create**

-There are often times when you want to increase or decrease the number of gears a particular users to consume without modifying the setting that is applied to all users.
-OpenShift Enterprise provides a command that will provide the functionality to set per user settings.
+There are often times when you want to increase or decrease the number of gears a particular user can consume without modifying the setting for all existing users.
+OpenShift Enterprise provides a command that will allow the administrator to configure settings for an individual user.
 To see all of the available options that can be performed on a specific user, enter the following command:

 	# oo-admin-ctl-user

-To see how many gears that our *demo* has consumed as well as how many the *demo* user has access to create, you can provide the following switches to the *oo-admin-ctl-user* command:
+To see how many gears that our *demo* user has consumed as well as how many gears the *demo* user has access to create, you can provide the following switches to the *oo-admin-ctl-user* command:

 	# oo-admin-ctl-user -l demo

-Given our current configuration for this training class, you should see the following output:
+Given the current state of our configuration for this training class, you should see the following output:

 	User demo:
       	consumed gears: 0
         max gears: 100
         gear sizes: small

-In order to change the number of gears that our *demo* has permission to create, you can pass a --setmaxgears switch to the command.
-For instance, if we only want to allow the *demo* to be able to create 25 gear, we would use the following command:
+In order to change the number of gears that our *demo* user has permission to create, you can pass the —setmaxgears switch to the command.
+For instance, if we only want to allow the *demo* user to be able to create 25 gears, we would use the following command:

 	# oo-admin-ctl-user -l demo --setmaxgears 25